Square's Recent Weakness Is An Investor's Chance To Buy Stock, Says Analyst

 Bitcoin, according to the analyst, is still in the early stages of a significant move higher, and this is positive for Cash App, as well as Square's balance sheet.
 Additionally, another round of stimulus will likely provide a boost to the company's two ecosystems, he said.

-Square Price Action: After pulling back by about 14% over the past three sessions, Square shares were last seen rising 0.72% to $239.02 Thursday.
+SQ Price Action: After pulling back by about 14% over the past three sessions, Square shares were last seen rising 0.72% to $239.02 Thursday.

 Related Link: Analyzing Square's Unusual Options Activity